hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 #
 # This file can be empty, and it indicates
 # that the directory it contains is a "Python package",
-# so it can be imported the same way a module can be imported
+# so it can be imported the same way a "Python module" can be imported

 from .game import play_game
 from .draw import draw_game